-24.8.3 In conclusion
+28.8.3 In conclusion

 It's important to note that different distribution models can have different benefits and trade-offs.
 In some cases modeling on a lower level entity id such as products or purchases can be the right choice.
 You gain more parallelism for analytics and trade off simplicity in querying a single store.
 Either choice of picking a multi-tenant data model or adopt a more distributed document model can be made to scale, but each comes with its own trade-offs.
+If you have the need today to scale out your multi-tenant app then give Citus Cloud a try or if you have any questions on which might work best for your situation please don't hesitate to reach out to us.
+We can help.

-24.9 Sharding Postgres with Semi-Structured Data and Its Performance Implications
+28.9 Sharding Postgres with Semi-Structured Data and Its Performance Implications